-Before we delve into the different ways you can take to avoid becoming victim to fraud, let’s first explore four types that are very common in today’s financial field:
+Before we delve into the different ways you can avoid becoming victim to fraud or a scam, let’s first explore a few types common in today’s financial field:

-- Credit Card Fraud – This involves the unauthorized use of credit and debit cards to illegally obtain funds or property.
+- Credit Card Fraud – Is the unauthorized use of credit and debit cards to illegally obtain funds or property.

 - Fraud Against Seniors – Senior citizens should be especially aware of fraud schemes targeting their lifestyles and savings.
 Fraudsters take advantage of seniors as they are less likely to be familiar with how numerous schemes work.

-- Internet Fraud – This involves the use of Internet services or software to defraud victims or to otherwise take advantage of them.
+- Internet Fraud – Involves the use of Internet services or software to defraud victims or to otherwise take advantage of them.

-- Investment Fraud – This involves offers using false claims to seek investments or loans to use or trade counterfeit securities.
+- Investment Fraud – Consists of groups making offers using false claims to seek investments or loans to use or trade counterfeit securities.

 Keep a Lookout

-Although there are many types of fraud to be wary of, the above four are seen far too much.
+While there are many types of fraud to be aware of, the above-mentioned are seen far too often.
 The best way to avoid becoming a victim is to remember that banking institutions and U.S. government departments would NEVER:

 - Threaten you with immediate law enforcement or legal action.